-ATF received a petition from Mr. George Rosenthal, President of Rancho Escondido, Inc., proposing to establish a new viticultural appellation in the Malibu area of Los Angeles County, California, to be known as "Malibu-Newton Canyon."
-The viticultural area, comprising approximately 850 acres, is located within Newton Canyon which is a bowl-shaped valley located on the south-facing side of the Santa Monica Mountains.
-Vineyards currently within the viticultural area are located on the Rancho Escondido Estate.
-Rancho Escondido is comprised of approximately 157 acres, all of which lie within the "Malibu-Newton Canyon" viticultural area.
-Approximately 14 of these acres are planted with premium wine producing vineyards.
+ATF has received a petition from Mr. George Rosenthal, President of Rancho Escondido, Inc., proposing to establish a new viticultural appellation in the Malibu area of Los Angeles County, California, to be known as "Malibu-Newton Canyon."
+The viticultural area, comprising approximately 850 acres, is located within Newton Canyon which is a bowl shaped valley located on the south facing side of the Santa Monica Mountains.
+Vineyards currently within the proposed viticultural area are located on the Rancho Escondido Estate.
+Rancho Escondido is comprised of approximately 157 acres, all of which lies within the proposed "Malibu-Newton Canyon" viticultural area.
+Approximately, 14 of these acres are planted with premium wine producing vineyards.
 Varietals include Cabernet Savignon, Merlot, Cabernet Franc, Chardonnay and Petite Verdot.
-Currently, there are no wineries located within the "Malibu-Newton Canyon" viticultural area.
+Currently, there are no wineries located within the proposed "Malibu-Newton Canyon" area.
+The petition provides the following information as evidence that the proposed area meets the regulatory requirements discussed previously.